Budgeting and Reporting on Balance Sheet Accounts

 Excluded Accounts

 Additionally, to produce GAAP & Cash-based Income Statements, you can apply the “Exclude” flag to the Contra accounts.
-The default view for income statements will be more cash-based while choosing the “Include Excluded Data” feature includes the Contra account(s) for a more GAAP compliant report.
+The default view for income statements will be more cash-based, while choosing the “Include Excluded Data” feature includes the Contra account(s) for a more GAAP compliant report.
+To do this, go to Setup > Accounts and set the flag for Contra accounts so that they are “Excluded”.

 Was this article helpful?